 “They couldn’t handle thinking they really wanted it.
 They jumped me again, but this time I pinned Wayne down.
 I pulled his jeans down and started fucking him.
 Floyd was beating on my back.
 Then Floyd mounted me.
 I felt like the meat in a sandwich.
 I got Wayne off with my hand.
 As he came his butt got me off and my butt got Floyd off, all pretty quick.
 Then we heard the police radio.
 Then, what I told you before took place.”

 “Sure.
 You guys had a three-way.
 I wonder how it would have been if I was there.

 “Man, you’re getting weird, too.
 I doubt they’d have jumped both of us.
 They don’t even consider themselves gay.
 I thought you’d be jealous even though it didn’t start out consensual.”

 “Why?
 Are you in love with them now?”

 “Well, maybe Wayne’s butt a little bit.”

-That set us wrestling around on the dock.
-I soon felt Scott’s hard-on.
+That sets us wrestling around on the dock.
+I soon feel Scott’s hard-on.

 “Shit.
 I’m going to get raped again.”

 “I just don’t get so horny when I’m around my family.”